 </form>

-• The input element is hidden using CSS.
+• The input element is visually hidden using CSS.

-• A label is associated with the input via the for attribute.
+• The label is linked to the input via the for attribute, so clicking it opens the file dialog.

 Styling the custom file upload button with CSS